You are here

 The Criminal Justice program at Jefferson College teaches the fundamentals of the criminal justice profession, providing the student with a broad base of knowledge that integrates academic content in corrections, law enforcement, court systems, and private security.
 The primary goal of this program is to give students the broad-based preparation necessary to become qualified criminal justice professionals in the field.

-The following links are for Official Course Syllabi, which detail expected learning outcomes, outlines of topics, and methods of instruction and evaluation:
+The following links are for Institutional Course Guides, which detail expected learning outcomes, outlines of topics, and methods of instruction and evaluation:

 CRJ110 Introduction to Criminal Justice

 CRJ112 Criminal Law

 Criminal Justice Academic Plan

 The Academic Plan is a semester-by-semester plan for the full-time college-ready student.
 Part-time students should work with an advisor to customize the map to fit individual needs.

 Learn more about the many opportunities to transfer and continue your education.